-- 1. Access Into the Site A -2.0% slope is maintained for 5 feet into the site, but the required maximum of -3.0% slope for 40 feet beyond this is exceeded.
-For example, the western entrance has a slope of 3.75%. - 2.
-Internal Vehicle Circulation Please submit a vehicle turning analysis showing delivery vehicles and fire truck circulation is adequate. - 3.
-Stormwater Management - a.
+- a.
 Two wet ponds are proposed for stormwater treatment.
 A cursory review of the MDEP General Standard Calculations shows adequate treatment is provided.
 The proposed wet ponds will treat 97.2% of the new impervious area and 84.7% of the newly developed area, exceeding the minimum treatment area requirements of 95% and 80%, respectively.
 MDEP will review for compliance with their standard in more detail during the Site Location of Development Permit Application review. - b.
 Wet Pond 1 emergency spillway was modeled with a 17' breadth but the Spillway Section shows 16'. - c.
 Wet Pond 2 emergency spillway was modeled with an 18' breadth but the Spillway Section shows 16'. - 4.
 Water Supply The project proposes connection to municipal water on Main Street for water and fire services.
 Applicant to provide a statement/letter from the Portland Water District (PWD) regarding per Section 4-9.H of the Town's Land Use Development Code and as outlined in the Checklist for Site Plan Review under Utilities in the Site Plan Application. - 5.
 Sewage Disposal The project proposes connection to a future extension of municipal sewer along Main Street, which is currently under design by the Town of Gorham.
 The Grading & Utility Plan 1 shows a 6" gravity sewer service with a clean out to Main Street, a future PWD pump station with a proposed sewer easement adjacent to Main Street, and a force main on the northeastern side of the building to a sewer pump station located near the guard house.
 Applicant should provide clarification and more detail on the sewer servicing the proposed development, including the connection to the future extension of municipal sewer, and confirm with PWD and/or the Town there will be adequate capacity for this project.
 Applicant to provide a letter from Portland Water District as outlined in the Checklist for Site Plan Review under Utilities in the Site Plan Application. - 6.
 Exterior Lighting Exterior Lighting information has not been submitted.
 The applicant stated it will be submitted later.
-Town to determine if a formal lighting review is required. - Landscaping It is our understanding the Town will have Barton & Loguidice review landscaping for this project.
+Town to determine if a formal lighting review is required. - 7.
+Landscaping It is our understanding the Town will have Barton & Loguidice review landscaping for this project.
 WP has not reviewed the landscape plan included in the plan set.